nrwl/nx/docs/react/cli/workspace-lint.md

+---
+title: 'workspace-lint - CLI command'
+description: 'Lint workspace or list of files.
+Note: To exclude files from this lint rule, you can add them to the `.nxignore` file'
+---

 # workspace-lint

 Lint workspace or list of files.
-Note: To exclude files from this lint rule, you can add them to the ".nxignore" file
+Note: To exclude files from this lint rule, you can add them to the `.nxignore` file

 ## Usage